huijing/huijing.github.io/_posts/2016-09-08-reminiscing-the-90s.md

 ## Wrapping up

 Well, that was my trip down memory lane.
 I don't actually personally know that many people who love old games, come to think of it.
-So that's probably why this post grew so long, years of conversation about vintage games just tumbling out from my brain. <span class="emoji">&#x1F913;</span>
+So that's probably why this post grew so long, years of conversation about vintage games just tumbling out from my brain. <span class="emoji" role="img" tabindex="0" aria-label="nerd face">&#x1F913;</span>

 Anyway, if you're remotely interested in hardware and are currently in or will be in Singapore, check out [Hackware](http://www.meetup.com/Hackware/) or any other of the local tech meetups from [webuild.sg](https://webuild.sg/).